Tag and Bink: Solo: A Star Wars Story

 In October 2017, director Ron Howard suggested he might use the characters in the 2018 film Solo: A Star Wars Story.
-It was later confirmed that the film's screenwriter Jon Kasdan and first assistant director Toby Hefferman would portray Tag and Bink in the film.
+It was later confirmed that the film's screenwriter Jon Kasdan and first assistant director Toby Hefferman portrayed Tag and Bink in the film.
 However, their scene got cut from the final film as it was deemed unnecessary.
-Supposedly, the two were supposed to appear in a scene where the two escort Han Solo from a hearing after he is kicked out of the pilot academy.
+In the scene, the two officers were assigned to escort Han Solo from a hearing after he is kicked out of the pilot academy.

 The scene was included in Chapter 6 of the film's novelization, Solo: A Star Wars Story – Expanded Edition:"Why don't you tell us what allegedly happened here?" he continued, indicating a screen that had lit up.
 It was flanked by two Imperial guards, Lieutenants Tag Greenley and Bink Otauna.
 Once upon a time, Han had attempted to befriend them, but they turned out to be such colossal screwups, Han started to avoid them before they got him or themselves killed.
 Still, he needed all the friends he could get.
 He gave them a little wave and a grin.
 They looked back at him wryly and said nothing.